ultravioletrs/prism-docs/docs/billing.md

 On the UI the steps are as follows:

 1. Click on 'Admin' on the side navigation.
-2. Click on the edit button on any of the plans you'd like to delete.
+2. Click on the edit button on any of the plans you'd like to edit.
    ![Admin Page](img/ui/plans%20list.png)
-3. Fill the required details and click
+3. Fill the required details and click 'Update'
    ![Edit Plan Page](img/ui/edit%20plan%20page.png)

 ## Customer Functions